ANALYTICS SOLUTIONS2025-11-03

 But the positive news was that these SMEs were open to learning about how data analytics solutions and services could benefit them.

-While earlier global studies showed that more and more enterprises, including SMBs, were turning to data analytics services, this new research has put a different spin.
+While earlier global studies showed that more and more enterprises, including SMBs, were turning to data analytics services, this new research puts a different spin on the trend.

 While there can be no doubt that a percentage of organizations around the world today, as compared to say about five years ago, have moved on from conventional methods of analytics to algorithm-based ones, what’s equally true is that many of them have also moved on from the simple collection of (big) data to the analysis of this data.